← All process records

 The completed inscription

-All letters cut, the spacing held, the line reading as one.
-A slate memorial stone reading BELOVED Ellen Winifred HICKS 1910-1951.
+All letters cut, the spacing held, the line reading as one - here the words ‘calm after’ flowing across a carved slate pillar.

 What this sequence does not show: the years of muscle memory the cut depends on; the dialogue between Lida and Roxanne about a particular letter’s spacing; the apprentice (Emily, who walked in off the street and was given a pencil) doing the slow work of learning to sharpen; the small jokes; the radio in the corner.
 The technique can be photographed.
 The workshop cannot be photographed in nine frames.